-Most trackers now have at least decent email integration features: at a minimum, the ability to receive and create new ticket comments by email, the ability to "subscribe" to a ticket to receive emails about activity on that ticket, and the ability to add new comments to the ticket by email.
-Some trackers even allow users to manipulate ticket state (e.g., change the status field, the assignee, etc) by email, and for people who use the tracker a lot, such as an the section called “Issue Manager”, that can make a huge difference in their ability to stay on top of tracker activity and keep things organized.
+Most trackers now have at least decent email integration features: at a minimum, the ability to create new tickets by email, the ability to "subscribe" to a ticket to receive emails about activity on that ticket, and the ability to add new comments to a ticket by email.
+Some trackers even allow one to manipulate ticket state (e.g., change the status field, the assignee, etc) by email, and for people who use the tracker a lot, such as an the section called “Issue Manager”, that can make a huge difference in their ability to stay on top of tracker activity and keep things organized.

 Most ticket databases eventually suffer from the same problem: a crushing load of duplicate or invalid tickets filed by well-meaning but inexperienced or ill-informed users.
 The first step in combatting this trend is usually to put a prominent notice on the front page of the bug tracker, explaining how to tell if a bug is really a bug, how to search to see if it's already been reported, and finally, how to effectively report it if one still thinks it's a new bug.

 This will reduce the noise level for a while, but as the number of users increases, the problem will eventually come back.
 No individual user can be blamed for it.
 Each one is just trying to contribute to the project's well-being, and even if their first bug report isn't helpful, you still want to encourage them to stay involved and file better tickets in the future.
 In the meantime, though, the project needs to keep the ticket database as free of junk as possible.